3DG/3DG/README.md

 im a programmer and a pro gamer

-i know python, javascript, php, and some luau
+i know python, javascript, brainfuck, php, a bit of c++, and some luau

 currently working on: